Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 ## History

 * In a first phase, we looked at the cassical notion of a condition number of the QAA on the globally used symmetric Advanced Encryption Standard AES.
-* The second phase will consist of the explicit generation of the reduced Macaulay matrix of the polynomial system derived from the S-Box and the actual computation of its condition number.
+* The second (current) phase consists of the explicit generation of the reduced Macaulay matrix of the polynomial system derived from the S-Box and the actual computation of its condition number.

 ### Facts about the QAA